walchko/rpi-server/readme.md

 You can use any slicer to generate gcode and print the bracket

 - 3d printer and any color PLA
-- M2-0.5 x 8 screws and nuts for the raspberry pi
+- M2-0.5 x 8mm screws and nuts for the raspberry pi
     - to get the nuts in the cut out, you can use the pull through method, since they are sized as a press fit (meaning very tight).
-I used a 12 mm screw to pull the nuts through
+I used a 12mm screw to pull the nuts through
-- M3-0.5 x 6 screws for the hard drive
+- M3-0.5 x 6mm screws for the hard drive
 - raspberry pi, hard drive, USB-to-SATA adaptor
     - I use a Startech cable I got from Amazon
+    - I use an SSD because it is low power, a spinning disk might cause brown outs for you pi
 - [PiOLED 128x32 display](https://www.adafruit.com/product/3527)
     - This is not necessary, but it is nice to display server name/address/performance
     - `sudo i2cdetect -y 1` should show the display at `0x3C`